jackpickard1985/Prescribing-app/README.md

 # Prescribing-app
 Android app for safe drug dose calculation, Kivy GUI, produced in Linux

-This was produced for Luton and Dunstable NHS Foundation trust Neonatal Intensive Care department
+This was produced for Luton and Dunstable NHS Foundation trust Neonatal Intensive Care department, where it was in constant use for many years

 It provides drug dose calculations